Working with ClientsBusinessClient Resources

 Claim #3: Customer-Focused Businesses are Less Profitable and Not Sustainable

 The first part of that is probably genuine in some cases.
-By focusing on customer relations rather than trying to maximise the amount of money a business receives, it would stand to reason that the company would have a lower profit margin than one whose primary focus was money.
+Focusing on customer relations rather than trying to maximise the amount of money a business receives would mean that the company would have a lower profit margin than one whose primary focus was money.

 However, the second part is not accurate, as businesses that prioritise their customers' happiness can still grow and even thrive.
 “Customer-focused versus profitability” is a false dichotomy because the two concepts can co-exist.